 At Veterinary Specialty Center of Tucson, our board-certified veterinary surgeons perform advanced surgery while putting your pet’s safety and comfort at the forefront.

-From 24/7 emergency care to a range of specialty services including internal medicine, neurology, ophthalmology and others, our team of Tucson vets are here to provide comprehensive care year-round.
+From 24/7 emergency care to a range of specialty services including internal medicine, neurology and others, our team of Tucson vets are here to provide comprehensive care year-round.
 We offer a greater variety of board-certified specialty veterinarians compared to any other specialty hospital in southern Arizona.

 Veterinary surgeries are performed using the most advanced technology available, with a fully trained support staff available to our surgical patients.